TRex22/ParallelComputingProject_MassiveDynamic/README.md

 # ParallelComputingProject_MassiveDynamic
 Our parallel computing COMS3008 Online K-Means Project

-We are using omp and c++ for the computation and web libraries for the visulisations
+We are using omp and c++ for the computation and web libraries for the visulisations.
+We are using [websocketd](https://github.com/joewalnes/websocketd) to convert stdin/stdout to a websocket for the web interface.

 ## Team
 Our Team Name is: Massive Dynamic.